juju/docs/src/en/reference-bundle.md

 # Bundle reference

 A bundle is defined by a [YAML-formatted][yaml] file with a fixed set of elements.
+This document will define the properties allowed in such a file and give the format of expressing them by way of examples.

+A bundle file makes available a number of charm series settings.
+A section on how a charm's series is ultimately determined is therefore presented first.

-This document will present and define these elements.
-See page [Charm bundles][charms-bundles] for an overview of bundle usage.
+Page [Charm bundles][charms-bundles] gives an overview of bundle usage.

+## Charm series

+What series a charm will use can be influenced in several ways.
+Some of these are set within the bundle file while some are not.
+When using bundles, the series is determined using rules of precedence (most preferred to least):

+ - the series stated in a charm URL (see `charm` under the `<application name>` element)
+ - the series stated for an application (see `series` under the `<application name>` element)
+ - the series given by the top level `series` element
+ - the top-most series specified in a charm's `metadata.yaml` file

+## Bundle file properties and format

-In this document, comments (lines that begin with a '#' character) are used to explain various parts of the file.
+Comments (lines that begin with a '#' character) are used to explain various parts of the file.
 In addition, any line that is not a comment should be considered as an example.
-If such a line is duplicated it is for the purposes of showing another example.
+If such a line is duplicated it is for the sole purpose of showing another example.
 Do not duplicate lines in a real bundle file.

-There are six top level elements:
+A bundle file has six top level elements:

 `description`
 `series`